 Public Administration and Affairs Graduate Fellowship Process

-The fellowship selection/appointment process for the Master of Public Administration and Affairs program is as follows:
+The Master of Public Administration and Affairs is still accepting fellowship applications on a rolling basis!

 - Participation in the fellowship placement process is NOT a guarantee of a fellowship.

 - Master of Public Administration and Affairs fellowships begin in the fall or spring semesters.

 - Acceptance into the fellowship program is a competitive process.
 In addition to the materials required for traditional graduate admittance, the fellowship application may require additional documents and an interview.